They were ugly, contagious and stupid.

 "Although fear of infection was based on a proven increase in sexually transmitted diseases during the war, there is much evidence to suggest that he most feared, was the moral infection by 'indecent' women" comments Pedersen.

-"The infection control propaganda fits well with all these myths that the "tyskerjentene" had to endure.
+"The infection control propaganda fits in well with all these myths that the "tyskerjentene" had to endure.
 They are prostitutes and morally offensive women."

 The director of Gaustad Hospital Ødegård even stated that there were disproportionately high numbers of ungifted, unsocial or mentally ill people among the tyskerjentene.